Spread the love

 Katsuragawa Wild Bird Park

-Located further out of Kyoto, this dedicated wild bird park has a proper bird observation area for birders and photographers.
+Located further outside of Kyoto, this dedicated wild bird park features a designated bird observation area for birders and photographers.
 It’s also a popular spot for photographing autumn leaf colours.
 The park has several birding areas, but note that it opens at 10:00 AM, so you’ll need to time your visit carefully.
 Due to scheduling conflicts, I haven’t been able to visit this park yet, but it’s definitely on my list for future trips.

 Kyoto Wild Bird Forest Takaragaike Park